 Charting the Course of the Reformation

 The Meeter Center houses one of the world’s largest collections of materials on John Calvin, Calvinism, the Reformation and early modern studies.
-The Center, jointly supported by Calvin College and Calvin Theological Seminary, invites you to explore the world of John Calvin and the Reformation.
+The Center, jointly supported by Calvin University and Calvin Theological Seminary, invites you to explore the world of John Calvin and the Reformation.
 The Center's extensive resources and friendly personnel facilitate research on Calvin's thought and impact in his own time and today.